joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

 ### Current Pains

-Describe the problems users face with stories:
+Describe the problems users face using stories:
 - As a ***user role***, I struggle with ***problem*** because ***reason***.
 - As a ***user role***, I find it frustrating that ***pain point***, leading to ***negative impact***.